-By using the fully convolutional Siamese network, we need to feed in two input images and compute their cross-correlation, $f(z, x)$, which is defined as Equation (2), where $z$ and $x$ represent the exemplary image and the search image, respectively.
+By using the fully convolutional Siamese Network, we need to feed in two input images and compute their cross-correlation, $f(z, x)$, which is defined as Equation (2), where $z$ and $x$ represent the exemplary image and the search image, respectively.
 In Equation (2), $\varphi$ represents a convolutional embedding function (e.g., CNNs) and $b\mathbbm{1}$ denotes the bias with value $b \in \mathbb{R}$.
-In our experiments, we notice that the $b\mathbbm{1}$ contributions nearly nothing to the final performance, so that we remove it in our design for a more compact structure.
+In our experiments, we notice that the $b\mathbbm{1}$ contributes nearly nothing to the final performance, so that we remove it in our design for a more compact structure.

-Figure~\ref{fig:model} shows the whole network structure of our proposed design with two inputs ($x$ for search image and $z$ for exemplary image) and one output for the score map after running cross-correlation between two inputs.
+Figure~\ref{fig:model} shows the whole network structure of our proposed design with two inputs ($x$ for the search image and $z$ for the exemplary image) and one output for the score map after running cross-correlation between two inputs.
 The generated output map indicates the similarity information between the current search image and exemplary image.

 During tracking, the search image is centered at the previous position of the target which the network predicts.
 By using the bicubic interpolation, the score map is re-scaled to a specific size which equals to the original score map size multiplied by the down-sample rate of the network.
-The position of the targeted object is obtained according to generate score map (where the maximum score means the best possible position).
+The position of the targeted object is obtained according to generated score map (where the maximum score means the best possible position).
 Multiple scales are searched in a single inference by stacking a mini-batch of scaled images.

 One interesting fact is that the commonly used padding operation in CNNs fails to show any benefits in the fully-convolutional Siamese Network.
 One major reason comes from the noise introduced by padding operations, which deteriorates the quality of the output feature maps after pooling and leads to imperfect score maps after running cross-correlation.
-Eventually, the trackers using Siamese network with padding layers suffer accuracy loss.
-The most efficient solution is to remove the padding layers for maintaining accuracy, but the computational complexity would be increase exponentially as the layer number grows without using padding.
-As a result, the network design need to be more careful as to balance the accuracy and corresponding computational complexity.
+Eventually, the trackers using Siamese Network with padding suffer accuracy loss and the most intuitive way is to remove padding.
+However, the feature maps from the following layers would shrink as no padding operations are applied, which may limit the depth of network to prevent the feature map from becoming too small and eventually damage the network quality.
+As a result, the network depth needs to be carefully configured to avoid the above problem.